Fréjus Rail Tunnel: Construction

 During August 1857, drilling work commenced on the Bardonecchia side; activity started on the Modane side in December 1857.
 It had been deemed impossible to increase the rate of excavation via intermediate shafts, thus the tunnel was driven entirely from either end.
 Serious challenges were encountered, including difficulty with providing sufficient ventilation.
 New methods of ventilation were successfully introduced, alongside other technological innovations.
 At the time, it was believed that, if the tunnel's construction had to rely upon traditional methods alone, it would have taken 71 years to complete.
 Three years following the start of the tunnel's construction, unanticipated political interactions led to the transfer of Savoy from Sardinia to France in 1860 under the Treaty of Turin; the change of borders did not majorly disrupt the rate of work on the tunnel however.
-The tunnel took 14 years to construct, its rate of progress having been considerable increased via the use of new technical innovations such as pneumatic drilling machines powered by compressed air.
+The tunnel took 14 years to construct, its rate of progress having been considerably increased via the use of new technical innovations such as pneumatic drilling machines powered by compressed air.

 Ten drills were mounted in a frame to bore shot holes to receive blasting powder charges, with those in outermost positions aligned in a slight divergence from the centreline to increase the effective width.
-Air at a pressure of 7 atm was conducted in iron pipes pipes from hydraulic compressors, powered by local streams at the mouths of the workings.
+Air at a pressure of 7 atm was conducted in iron pipes from hydraulic compressors, powered by local streams at the mouths of the workings.
 There were separate pipes for water jets to remove waste from the holes.
-Each firing required up to eighty holes, taking between six to eight hours to drill.
+Each firing required up to eighty holes, taking between six and eight hours to drill.
 On 26 December 1870, French and Italian workers shook hands as the two teams met halfway: the galleries were aligned to about 40 cm horizontally and 60 cm vertically.

 On 17 September 1871, the Fréjus Tunnel was officially opened to traffic.
 One foreign newspaper covering the occasion, the Michigan Argus, described the tunnel as being "one of the greatest, if not the greatest, engineering feat of the age".
 While further major tunnels through the Alps have since been constructed, it has remained active, the Fréjus Rail Tunnel being the oldest of the large tunnels through the Alps.

 Between 1868 and 1871, the Mont Cenis Pass Railway was briefly operational as a temporary link over the Mont Cenis Pass.
 It was closed shortly after the opening of the Fréjus Railway.
 This railway was itself described as an engineering achievement in its own right.